MarioMuehlematter/Education.ai/README.md

 Notebooks are shown in GitHub but you can explore and open in Google Colab to replicate and utilize in own research projects.

-## License & Reuse (Unchanged from Example)
+## License & Reuse

-This code is availible with a _Attribution-NonCommercial_ (CC BY-NC) license.
 You are welcome to use, or reuse the code as you wish.
 We hope that if you find this work helpful you will cite the research paper.

 ## Citation